Moldova's Dairy Industry Overview

 Milk Processing and Dairy Products

 The milk processing industry in Moldova is well-established, with the capability to process approximately 380 million liters of milk each year.
-Moldova produces about 20,000 tons of cheese annually, illustrating its ability to manufacture high-quality products for both domestic and international markets.
-In addition, the production of milk powder and whey is estimated at around 10,000 tons annually.
+The country produces about 20,000 tons of cheese annually, illustrating its ability to manufacture high-quality products for both domestic and international markets.
+Furthermore, the production of milk powder and whey is estimated at around 10,000 tons annually.

 Key Enterprises in the Dairy Market